hashicorp/vault/website/source/docs/auth/aws-iam.html.md

 Each signed AWS request includes the current timestamp to mitigate the risk of replay attacks.
-In addition, Vault allows you to require an additional header, `X-Vault-Server`, to be present to mitigate against different types of replay attacks (such as a signed `GetCallerIdentity` request stolen from a dev Vault instance and used to authenticate to a prod Vault instance).
+In addition, Vault allows you to require an additional header, `X-Vault-AWSIAM-Server-ID`, to be present to mitigate against different types of replay attacks (such as a signed `GetCallerIdentity` request stolen from a dev Vault instance and used to authenticate to a prod Vault instance).
 Vault further requires that this header be one of the headers included in the AWS signature